livewire/livewire/docs/nesting.md

 When using Livewire, [every component is an island](/docs/understanding-nesting).
 This means that when an update is triggered on the parent and a network request is dispatched, only the parent component's state is sent to the server to re-render - not the child component's.
 The intention behind this behavior is to only send the minimal amount of data back and forth between the server and client, making updates as performant as possible.

-But, if you want or need a prop to be reactive, you can easily enable this behavior using the `#[Prop(reactive: true)]` attribute parameter.
+But, if you want or need a prop to be reactive, you can easily enable this behavior using the `#[Reactive]` attribute parameter.

 For example, below is the template of a parent `TodoList` component.
 Inside, it is rendering a `TodoCount` component and passing in the current list of todos: